acwright/6502/README.md

 - **GPIO Card**: A card that provides general-purpose input/output (GPIO) pins for interfacing with external devices.
 - **LCD Card**: A card that provides output to an LCD display.
 - **Memory Card**: A card that provides RAM or ROM memory.
-- **Pi Card**: A card that hosts a Raspberry Pi Zero for additional various capabilities.
 - **Prototype Card**: A card that provides a prototyping area for custom circuits.
 - **Serial Card**: A card that provides serial communication capabilities.
 - **Serial Card Pro**: An enhanced version of the Serial Card with additional features.